-Pseudogout, also know as calcium pyrophosphate dihydrate crystal deposition disease, (CPPD), is a disease very similar to gout.
-Gout and CPPD are often confused due to their clincal similarities in onset and presentation.
-The cause of CPPD is unknown and seems to effect both men and women equally.
+Pseudogout, also know as calcium pyrophosphate dihydrate crystal deposition disease (CPPD), is a disease very similar to gout.
+Gout and CPPD are often confused due to their clinical similarities in onset and presentation.
+The cause of CPPD is unknown and seems to affect both men and women equally.
 The incidence of CPPD increases in patients in their 9th and 10th decades of life.
-The most common joint effected by CPPD is the great toe joint although it can also affect the knee, hips and elbows.
+The most common joint affected by CPPD is the great toe joint although it can also affect the knee, hips, and elbows.
 CPPD is a polyarticular form of arthritis.
 CPPD affects people of all cultures equally.

 Pseudogout is a crystal deposition disease specific to joint space.
 Pseudogout and gout are very similar in their onset and clinical presentation and therefore difficult to differentiate.
 Inflammation in the joint caused by pseudogout is a result of the intense inflammation (synovitis) that occurs when calcium pyrophosphate is deposited in the joint and changes from a liquid to a crystal.
 Although the clinical pathway for gout is well defined, the clinical pathway that results in CPPD is poorly understood.

 The differential diagnosis for CPPD include:

 The most significant consideration in the treatment of CPPD is controlling the frequency of attacks.
 Frequent attacks (more than once a year) will result in progressive erosion of the joint, leading to painful chronic arthritis.
 Isolated attacks (less than once a year) lead to minimal destruction of the joint.
 The frequency of CPPD attacks determines whether treatment is merely for each attack, or whether daily medication should be taken to lower levels of inflammation.